 from “Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh

 Now do you understand what belief in God is?
 Is belief in God beholding signs and wonders?
 Is it ascending to heaven?
-Believing in God is not easy.
-Today, that kind of religious practice should be purged; pursuing the manifestation of the miracles of God, pursuing God’s healing and His casting out of demons, pursuing the bestowment of peace and ample graces by God, pursuing the gaining of prospects and comfort for the flesh—these are religious practices, and such religious practices are a vague and abstract form of belief.
+Believing in God is not easy at all.
+Those religious practices should be purged; pursuing healing of the sick and casting out of demons, focusing on signs and wonders, coveting more of God’s grace, peace and joy, pursuing the prospects and comforts of the flesh—these are religious practices, and such religious practices are a vague kind of belief.
 Today, what is real belief in God?
 It is the acceptance of God’s word as the reality of your life and the knowing of God from His word in order to achieve a true love of Him.
-To be clear: It is the belief in God so that you may obey God, love God, and perform the duty that should be performed by a creature of God.
+To be clear: Belief in God is so that you may obey God, love God, and perform the duty that should be performed by a creature of God.
 This is the aim of believing in God.
 You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His creatures, God does the work of salvation and making them perfect—this is the minimum that you should possess in your belief in God.
 Belief in God is principally the switch from a life in the flesh to a life of loving God, from a life within naturalness to a life within the being of God, it is coming out from under the domain of Satan and living under the care and protection of God, it is being able to achieve obedience to God and not obedience to the flesh, it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
 Belief in God is principally so that the power and glory of God may be manifested in you, so that you may do God’s will, and accomplish God’s plan, and be able to bear testimony to God before Satan.
 Belief in God should not be in order to behold signs and wonders, nor should it be for the sake of your personal flesh.
 It should be for the pursuit of knowing God, and being able to obey God, and like Peter, obeying Him until death.
 This is what it is mainly in order to achieve.

 from “All Is Achieved by the Word of God” in The Word Appears in the Flesh